 The flexibility and scalability of SDN/NFV and cloud computing streamlines the way that a CSP can interact with its business customers.
 It’s not enough that you deliver a tailored, adaptable solution to a client if they then have to wait for your input before they can take advantage of this scalability.
 With virtualization comes extensive automation, which means you can provide that client with a service specifically designed to react automatically to certain demands.
 At the same time, SDN/NFV allow you as the service provider to offer clients their own virtual “slice” of your network.
 In this case, a CSP will of course establish certain ground rules and protocols, but the client is free to manage their network slice as they wish.

 Fast isn’t fast enough anymore – the only speed that works for clients in many verticals is near instantaneous.
 Virtualization for telecoms ups the pace in terms of getting services to market and running them, because it knocks out time-consuming and error-prone processes associated with monolithic networks.
 Again, this is where SDN/NFV combines well with the DevOps approach and microservices.
 DevOps promotes collaboration across a telco’s development and deployment teams, each responsible for their own microservices that are small and simple enough to be upgraded fast – even automatically – without a complete system overhaul.
 The result?
 Instantaneous everything.

 New business models

-These five points are the cornerstones of a successful development plan for any telecommunications operator planning to reap the rewards of B2B cooperation by evolving rapidly towards virtualization.
+These five points are the cornerstones of a successful development plan for any CSP planning to reap the rewards of B2B cooperation by evolving rapidly towards virtualization in telecoms.
 For those that prefer to stick with the old ways, well, there is an alternative to evolution; but historically it hasn’t worked out well for those involved…